Systemorph/IFRS17CalculationEngine/full-ifrs17-template/README.md

 [<img src="./Images/SM-youtube-preview-SFTE02.png"  width="350" style="display:block">](https://www.youtube.com/watch?v=M1B5AyYvXT8)

-Subscribe to our [YouTube channel](https://www.youtube.com/@systemorph) to be notified about our latest videos on how to customize your **Full IFRS 17 Template**.
+Subscribe to our [YouTube channel](https://www.youtube.com/@systemorph) to be notified about our latest videos on how to customize your **IFRS 17 Template**.

 </div>